kazeevn/llm_osint/README.md

 #### Search

 The web agent is given a "Search(search term)" tool to gather information about a specific term.
-This uses the serper API (i.e. google search API) to find relevent links.
+This uses the serper API (i.e. google search API) to find relevant links.
 This is essentially the built-in langchain tool with a patch to also return the raw links found in the results.

 #### Read Link